What are Citizen Review Teams?

 What about my case?

-Please direct inquiries to your local CPS worker or supervisor if you have issues about a specific CPS case.
+Please direct inquiries to your local DFPS investigator, caseworker, or supervisor if you have issues about a specific case.
 The manager of this mailbox cannot help you.

-If you think CPS is handling your case improperly, and you can't resolve the issue with your caseworker or supervisor, you can contact the Office of Consumer Affairs by calling 1-800-720-7777 or by email at OCA@dfps.state.tx.us .
+If you think DFPS is handling your case improperly, and you can't resolve the issue with your investigator, caseworker, or supervisor, contact the Office of Consumer Relations by calling 1-800-720-7777 or by email at OCR @ dfps.state.tx.us.